 Participating NOCs (Alphabetical Order)

 If a link is available, click on the country name for the specific country's contest.

-Afghanistan, Albania, Argentina, Armenia, Bahrain, Bangladesh, Benin, Bhutan, Botswana, Bolivia, Brazil, Brunei, Burkina Faso, Cameroon, Colombia, Costa Rica, Croatia, Cyprus, Dominican Republic, Ethiopia (Contact Deputy NOC), Germany, Guatemala, Haiti, India, Indonesia, Iraq, Lebanon, Malaysia, Mauritania, Mauritius, Mongolia, Morocco, Nicaragua, Palestine, Panama, Paraguay, Peru, Poland, Portugal, Puerto Rico, Russia, Senegal, Serbia, Slovakia, Spain, Tanzania, Togo, Trinidad and Tobago, Tunisia, Turkey, United Arab Emirates, Vietnam, Zambia.
+Afghanistan, Albania, Argentina, Armenia, Bahrain, Bangladesh, Benin, Bhutan, Botswana, Bolivia, Brazil, Brunei, Burkina Faso, Cameroon, Colombia, Costa Rica, Croatia, Cyprus, Dominican Republic, Ethiopia (Contact Deputy NOC), Gabon, Germany, Guatemala, Haiti, India, Indonesia, Iraq, Lebanon, Luxembourg, Malaysia, Mauritania, Mauritius, Mongolia, Morocco, Nicaragua, Palestine, Panama, Paraguay, Peru, Poland, Portugal, Puerto Rico, Romania, Russia, Senegal, Serbia, Slovakia, Spain, Tanzania, Togo, Trinidad and Tobago, Tunisia, Turkey, United Arab Emirates, Vietnam, Zambia.
 (Spreadsheet)

 Update 1: Tanzania and Serbia added

 Update 3: Afghanistan added